hmrc/play-frontend-hmrc/docs/maintainers/upgrading.md

 # Upgrading play-frontend-hmrc

 > **Warning**
-> When you bump govuk-frontend version, you need to manually check release changes for new components and new parameters that need to be added to our twirl implementations.
+> When you bump govuk-frontend version, you need to manually check release changes for new components and new parameters that need to be added to our Twirl implementations.
 They won't currently be automatically detected as missing by our automated tests.
 Read [comparing differences](#comparing-differences) below for ways you can do this.

 ## Check for updated Govuk components

 To ensure that our play-frontend-hmrc library stays up to date with govuk-frontend,